 Member countries of the Organisation for Economic Co-operation and Development/G20 Inclusive Framework on Base Erosion and Profit Shifting have agreed on a two Pillar approach to address the tax challenges arising from the digitalization of the global economy.
 This is expected to alter the global tax landscape.
-Once effective, these changes may have an impact on the various current and deferred tax items recorded by the Company's exheritioning the company of the comp
+Once effective, these changes may have an impact on the various current and deferred tax items recorded by the Company's subsidiaries